johncarl81/transfuse/documentation.md

 </activity>
 {% endhighlight %}

+Note:  In order to track changes to the manifest, Transfuse adds to the managed xml tags the t:tag parameter.

 In addition to the manifest activity properties, users are able to define IntentFilters on the class which will be added to the AndroidManifest.xml file:

 {% highlight java %}